 Johanna had another patient in her care that would become important in her daughter Ella’s life.
 The girl from Berlin, Elsa von Halderstett (1918-1945), had been treated from 1932 to 1934 at Johanna’s clinic for depressions.
 She became a good friend of my mother, Ella.
 Elsa’s father, Ernst von Halderstett, was a high-ranking civil servant in the German foreign ministry living in Berlin.

 On February 6, 1933, Johanna received a visitor who said he was a remote relative of Johanna’s family branch, living in Koenigsberg, in Easter Prussia.
 His name was Andreas Weber-Klein (1905-1943).
 His father was a jeweler with a shop in Koenigsberg, and the family connection to my grandmother went back to the late 1820s.
 Andreas Weber-Klein was a mechanical and electrical engineer working for the Danish company of IRON Pump A/S in its subsidiary in Koenigsberg.
 They were suppliers of pumps for ocean-going vessels.
-After a few days at Johanna’s house, Andreas told Johanna that he was a Deutsche Kommunistische Partei (the DKP, German Communist Party).
+After a few days at Johanna’s house, Andreas told Johanna that he was a member of the Deutsche Kommunistische Partei (the DKP, German Communist Party).
 He mentioned that the Nazis had already taken charge of the workers in the company he worked for and that he, with a Jewish mother, would not have a job in Koenigsberg much longer.
 His mother and two of his sisters had gone across the Baltic to Sweden.
 Andreas explained that he had been in touch with other communist groups and advised to set up a network so that resistance against German Nazis and fellow groups in other countries could be structured correctly in the forms of small independent secret underground organizations.

 Johanna had extensive links to Jewish socialist and other left-wing groups and some Jewish organizations that had started help for emigrants to be settled in the British administered territory of Palestine.